Genentech/battery/README.md

 Battery - R6Class based component architecture for Shiny apps with testing framework.
 The components design is based on AngularJS that can emit event from root it it's children and broadcast events from child to parents.
+It give better structure of non trivial shiny apps, that need to have lots of differnt parts.

 # Components

-Components are based on R6Class to create new component you call battery::component function or use
+Components are based on R6Class.
+To create new component you call battery::component function or use
 $extend method on any component.
-You can also create new R6 class that inherit from battery::Component but this should not be used because you will lost access to static variable inside R6Class methods (you will need to access them using `self$static`) and will not be able to use spy parameter to check method calls while testing your components.
+You can also create new R6 class that inherit from battery::Component but this should not be used because you will lost access to static variables inside R6Class methods (you will need to access them using `self$static`) and will not be able to use spy parameter to check method calls while testing your components.